Leody Taveras Player Props: Rangers vs. Royals

 Royals Pitching Rankings (2022)

-- The Royals pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Royals pitching staff last season ranked 25th in the big leagues.

 - The Royals had the 27th-ranked team ERA across all MLB pitching staffs (4.72).

-- Royals pitchers combined to give up 173 total home runs last year (1.1 per game).
-That ranked 17th in baseball.
+- Royals pitchers combined to surrender 173 total home runs at a rate of 1.1 per game (17th in baseball).

-- Lyles makes the start for the Royals, his fourth of the season.
-He is 0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched.
+- Keller (2-1) gets the starting nod for the Royals in his fourth start of the season.
+He's put together a 2.12 ERA in 17 2/3 innings pitched, with 16 strikeouts.

-- In his last time out on Wednesday against the Texas Rangers, the right-hander threw 6 1/3 innings, giving up four earned runs while surrendering eight hits.
+- His most recent time out came on Thursday against the Texas Rangers, when the right-hander went 6 2/3 innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.